oktaytuncay/Kubernetes/kubernetes.md

   <img src="images/51.png" alt="drawing" width="400"/>
 </p>

-In the next release, we can remove `/v1beta1` version because as per Rule 4a, beta version needs to be supported for three releases.
+In the next release, we can remove the `/v1beta1` version because as per Rule 4a, the beta version needs to be supported for three releases.
 Beta one version was deprecated in release `X+3` and it's been around for `X+4` and `X+5`.
 So that's three releases and it can now be removed.

 Suppose we are going to release the first version of `v2` with the next version and we have `/v2alpha1` version available for the first time.